 The breast is made up of glandular and fatty tissue.
-There are many lobules and ducts (tubes) that make up the glandular tissue (see figure 1).
+There are many lobules and ducts (tubes) that make up the glandular tissue in women.
+Men have a small amount of breast tissue behind their nipples.

-Figure 1 Cross-section of a right breast
+Cross-section of a right breast